Here are some ideas on how you could cut your bills for a more energy efficient home, as well as reduce your carbon footprint.

-Appliances like televisions and DVD players still use a small amount of power when there are on standby.
+- Appliances like televisions and DVD players still use a small amount of power when they're are on standby.
 Turn them off or pull the plug out of appliances when you are not using them.

 - Appliances like washing machines, dishwashers and tumble dryers use a lot of energy so you should make sure that they are fully loaded when you use them as this is when they run at their most efficient levels.
 Running full loads will cut the amount of energy you use.